-Learn from corporation leaders at Ampcus, AT&T, Bristol Myers Squibb, Caesars Entertainment, CVS Health, Edwards Lifesciences, Enterprise Holdings, Foodbuy, Hilton, Kellogg's, Logitech, MGM, Nationwide, PepsiCo, Southern California Edison, Southern Company, T-Mobile, and Trane Technologies, UPS, Wells Fargo about how small businesses can best prepare to address supply chain issues and seize these opportunities.
+Learn from corporation leaders at AARP, AT&T, Boston Scientific, Caesars Entertainment, Cushman & Wakefield, Denny's, Edwards Lifesciences, Enterprise Holdings, ICIC Goldman Sachs 10000 Small Businesses, Kellogg Corporation, Liberty Mutual, Logitech, MassMutual, Merck, PepsiCo, Pacific Gas & Electric, Southern California Edison, T-Mobile, Trane Technologies, UPS, US Bank, and Walmart about how small businesses can best prepare to address supply chain issues and seize these opportunities.

 Senior Supplier Diversity Sourcing Manager

 Roger Cheng recently joined AT&T as a Sr. Supplier Diversity Sourcing Manager.
 Prior to AT&T, Roger spent the previous 14+ years with M/WBEs in the technology space leading business development through Supplier Diversity.

 Roger, also known as “The Voice,” has served as emcee or VOG for a number of organizations across the country.
 In 2017, Roger was recognized as the #Hes4Shes Champion at the WBENC National Conference.

 Vice President of ProcurementCaesars Entertainment, Inc.

 Vice President of Procurement